VacCrow/vaccrow.github.io/guides/ultimates/UCOB.md

 <div class="guideSection" markdown="1">
 <h2><a id="TeraflareAbilities Breakdown">Abilities Breakdown</a></h2>

 *Nael* and *Twintania* must be killed at the same time.
-When one die, the other will start casting his enrage.
+When one die, the other will start casting her enrage.
 In the meantime *Bahamut Prime* will fill his <u>Aethertrail Attunement</u> gauge.

 ___